enhance-dev/enhance-styles/v7/README.md

 ### For Enhance

-Enhance Styles is optimized for use in [Enhance](https://enhance.dev), and is typically included in new Enhance projects by default (unless your Enhance app has been creating using a custom project template).
+Enhance Styles is optimized for use in [Enhance](https://enhance.dev), and is typically included in new Enhance projects by default (unless your Enhance app has been created using a custom project template).

 If you need to add Enhance Styles to your Enhance app, follow the steps below.

 First, install [the Enhance Styles plugin](https://github.com/enhance-dev/arc-plugin-styles):
 ```shell